Bareflank/hypervisor/bfcrt/README.md

 needed.
 For Bareflank, all of the C++ objects that are globally defined, have constructors / destructors that need to be executed from a global perspective.
-Each ".eh_frame" section in the ELF binary also needs to be registered with the unwind code to provide exception support.
+Each ".eh_frame" section in the ELF binary also needs to be registered with the unwinder code to provide exception support.

 ## How It's Used